-Because the standby time has been extended to one hour, we have made the screen time out selectable: if nothing is done the time out will follow the value set by the user (default).
+Because the standby time has been extended to one hour, we have made the screen time out selectable: if nothing is done the time out will follow the time value set by the user (default).

-After tapping the Cursor logo the information panel pops up, however, if the fingertip is now held a little longer on the logo, then the screen time out timer will be overruled and de screen will be visible continuously until this action is repeated or the app is closed.
-The choice has feedback.
+After tapping the Cursor logo the information pane pops up, however, is the fingertip now held on the logo and moved to a place outside the logo (a swipe out), then the screen time out timer will stop (default) and the screen will remain active continuously until this action is repeated or the app shuts down.